 image from fanpop.com

 Ah, yes.
 The music.
-As popular as the movie was and as much as women loved Patrick Swayze, the driving force was the music.
-The soundtrack was an unlikely blockbuster.
-In the mid-‘80s, soundtracks to Flashdance, Footloose, and Top Gun became huge sellers on the strength of well-crafted pop songs by known commodities.
-Each album mustered a couple top ten hits and at least one #1 each and then peppered the album with filler.
+As popular as the movie was and as much as women loved Swayze, this wasn’t the formula for a monster soundtrack.
+In the mid-‘80s, soundtracks to movies like Flashdance, Footloose, and Top Gun became huge sellers on the strength of well-done pop songs by acts who weren’t necessarily top rung, but were known commodities.
+Each album mustered a couple of top ten hits and at least one #1 each and then peppered the album with filler.